June 17 2021

 Need help with moving to Peterborough?

-So, are you considering moving to Peterborough?
-When you’re decided and ready to move, why not check out our moving checklist.
-Maybe you’re decluttering and need some extra space to store things or you’d just like a bit more space in your new home.
-Get in contact with a member of staff at our Peterborough storage units.
+Are you considering moving to Peterborough?
+When you’ve decided and ready to move, why not check out our moving checklist.
+Looking to store things or you’d just like a bit more space in your new home, get in contact with a member of staff at our Peterborough store.

 We also offer:

-- Updated safety procedures: all of our self storage stores offer online registration and contact-free move-ins along with social distancing policies so you can be certain you’re staying safe when you store with us.
+- Updated safety procedures: All of our self storage stores offer online registration and contact-free move-ins so you can be certain you’re staying safe when you store with us.

-- My Account Feature: thanks to our new feature, you can now manage your storage online.
+- My Account Feature: You can now manage your storage online.
 Whether you’re sitting at home or stuck at the office, you have 24-hour access to your storage needs, right at your fingertips.